mathemaia/studies/Java/Estruturas-de-dados/README.md

 # Estrutura-de-dados/
-Here a put my data structures studies with Java, like stacks, queues, trees and all of that.
+Here a put my data structures studies with Java like stacks, queues, trees and all of that.
+There are just the classes with their methos without implementation and main.